u01wjf0/generic-otp/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability please contact the email address in the readme file
+To report a problem please raise an issue above.